monomelodies/cesession/README.md

 $session->registerHandler($handler);
 session_start();
 ```

+## Registering a PDO handler
+To register a handler, simply call the `registerHandler` method on the
+`$session` object and pass in a handler object.
+Each handler object _must_
+implement the `Cesession\Handler` interface.
+This is done both for type hinting
+and to ensure the required methods exist.
+The `Handler` interface is a subset
+of PHP's built-in `SessionHandlerInterface`.

 The optional second argument to `registerHandler` is a probability percentage
 between 0 and 100.
 This signifies the probability that for supporting calls, the